julianocosta89/jcosta.dev/content/posts/mastodon-otel/index.md

 Mastodon wanted some help to get a better naming to their spans, other than the default Ruby instrumentation name.

-They would like to have the values from `code.namespace` be merged with `code.function`.
+They would like to have the values from `code.namespace` merged with `code.function`.
 If you don't know what a code namespace and function are, as I didn't, let me show you an example.

 A namespace would be something like `Api::V1::Timelines::PublicController` and the function `show`.